-Tobias Castor, of said county and State, being first duly sworn by me, says he is now and was on the 28th of December, 1880, the duly appointed and lawful right-of-way agent for the Republican Valley Railroad Company, and on the 28th of December aforesaid paid the Otoe Indians \$1,600 for the right of way for said company, as then surveyed and mapped; and said payment was made in the presence of their agent, L. E. Woodin, who counted the money and handed it to each Indian as his or her name was called by the agency clerk, Mr. Pickering.
+Tobias Castor, of said county and State, being first duly sworn by me, says he is now and was on the 28th of December, 1880, the duly appointed and lawful right of way agent for the Republican Valley Railroad Company, and on the 28th of December aforesaid paid the Otoe Indians \$1,600 for the right of way for said company, as then surveyed and mapped; and said payment was made in the presence of their agent, L. E. Woodin, who counted the money and handed it to each Indian as his or her name was called by the agency clerk, Mr. Pickering.

-That here resument was tendered or the deed signed and witnessed Mr. J. W. Pearment, or words to that effect:
+That before payment was tendered or the deed signed and witnessed, Mr. J. W. Pearmen when the company had employed to negotive with the Indians for said right.

-That before payment was tendered or the deed signed and witnessed, Mr. J. W. Pearman, whom the company had employed to negotiate with the Indians for said right of way in Gage County, Nebraska, had the Indians assembled together at the agency building, and in the presence of their agent, Mr. Woodin, made the following state-
+That before payment was tendered or the deed signed and witnessed, Mr. J. W. Pearman, whom the company had employed to negotiate with the Indians for said right of way in Gage County, Nebraska, had the Indians assembled together at the agency building, and in the presence of their agent, Mr. Woodin, made the following statement, or words to that effect: